 Assessment of littoral biodiversity, Santa Monica Bay, California, 2007

-To gain field experience in marine conservation, I investigated whether biodiversity of benthic life in the littoral zone varied in response to distance from point pollution.
+To gain field experience in marine conservation, I investigated whether the biodiversity of benthic life in the littoral zone varied in response to distance from point pollution.
 Results showed that biodiversity increased in relation to distance from the source of pollution.
 Importantly, this study demonstrated that data collection methods could help identify areas for marine protection.

 Trialing an eradication method for an invasive species of tunicate, Washington, 2006

-Attempts by government agencies to eradicate invasive Styela clava tunicates from Pleasant Harbour did not discriminate the target from other organisms.
+Attempts by government agencies to eradicate invasive Styela clava tunicates from Pleasant Harbour did not discriminate against the target from other organisms.
 I implemented a pilot eradication methodology using varying durations of exposure to dry ice.
 Results were used by the Washington Department of Fish and Wildlife, Tailor Shellfish Inc., and Pacific Shellfish Institute.

 Biochemical assessment of an estuarine environment, Washington, 2006